Skullybutcher/Bharatbuilds/docs/aws-setup.md

 AWS CLI + SAM CLI + an AWS account.
 Region default `ap-south-1` (override via `--region` / `infra/deploy.ps1 -Region`).
-The GitHub repo **must be public** for the First Commit submission — and for Amplify hosting you need a GitHub token in `AMPLIFY_TOKEN` (used once as the `AmplifyAccessToken` CloudFormation parameter, `NoEcho`; never committed).
+The GitHub repo **must be public** for the First Commit submission, and for Amplify hosting you need a GitHub token in `AMPLIFY_TOKEN` (used once as the `AmplifyAccessToken` CloudFormation parameter, `NoEcho`; never committed).